valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 * resize the browser to see if the navbar collapses into the hamburger menu
 * scroll up and down to see if the navbar is fixed on the top
 * log in and see if the 'My Account' links change from 'Register' and 'Login' to 'My Account' and 'Logout'
-* log in as an admin and see if there are additional linkes to 'Add New Product' and 'Add New Blog' forms
+* log in as an admin and see if there are additional links to 'Add New Product' and 'Add New Blog' forms

 **Search functionality**
 * search for a relevant keyword (such as soap, shampoo, conditioner, etc.) of your choice to see if the search results are rendered properly on the page and the site structure is intact